The Estate at Scotney Castle

 780 acres to explore

 The Scotney Castle estate has a long and varied history.
 Our grade 1 listed parkland, full of magnificent veteran trees, shows its association with a formal dwelling for over 1000 years, and offers great views of the old castle, garden and mansion.
-Sussex cattle have been a proud feature of the landscape since Victorian times but sheep have been grazed for even longer.
-Our woodlands are characteristic of the Wealden landscape and cover 300 acres of our estate.
-They boast connections with wood-pasture, charcoal production and the once lucrative hop industry.
-Our tenant farmer still grows, picks and dries hops at Little Scotney Farm.
+The native-breed Sussex cattle have been a proud feature of the landscape since Victorian times but sheep have been grazed for even longer.
+Our woodlands are characteristic of the Wealden landscape and cover 300 acres of our estate; they boast connections with wood-pasture, charcoal production, iron working and the once lucrative hop industry.
+Our tenant farmer at Little Scotney Farm still grows, picks and dries hops; these are then used by a local brewery to make craft beers, some of which you can buy in the Scotney shop.
+We are the only National Trust property to have a working hop farm and regular guided hop walks are held in the early autumn.

 Take your four-legged friend on the estate

 We welcome dogs on the estate but we ask you to keep them on a lead for the safety of the sheep and cattle that graze here.
-There are drinking bowls in the visitor courtyard and by the walkers toilet block, which are open all year round.
-Dog bins are also located in the visitor courtyard by the toilets.
+There are drinking bowls and dog bins located by the Salvin Gate near the visitor entrance and in the courtyard by the toilets.

 Perfect for picnics

-There's nothing quite like a picnic with friends or family on a hot summer's day and you're welcome to picnic anywhere on the estate.
+There's nothing quite like a picnic with friends or family, whether it's a crisp spring day, lazy summer one or bracing autumn one.
+You're welcome to picnic anywhere on the estate but please take any rubbish away with you.
 Rubbish bins are located back at visitor reception should you need them.